Two men allegedly defile 8-year-old girl in Ebonyi | TODAY.NG

 “As improvement was not forthcoming, grandma took her to a chemist through whom the disease was discovered to be a result of serial rapes by the men.

-“The girl urinates under an excruciating pains coupled with pus and blood which accompany her urine and faeces.
+“The girl urinates under excruciating pain coupled with pus and blood which accompany her urine and faeces.

-She said that the suspects influenced some elders of the community who opted that the matter be resolved traditionally.
+She said that the suspects influenced some elders of the community who opted that the matter is resolved traditionally.

 Mr Godwin Igwe, the Head of Department, Child Protection in the Ministry of Women Affairs and Social Welfare, said a letter had been written to the Commissioner of Police in the state for intervention.